mistrm82/woolfe_transdiff/woolfe_transdiff.md

 <img src="figure/image4_.png" title="plot of chunk image4 " alt="plot of chunk image4 " width="800px" />

 ### PCA
 Plot all pairwise combinations of the first 5 principal components for the samples.
 The more similar the samples are, the closer they will cluster in these plots.
-In the first one below cell type is coded by color.
+In the first one below cell type is coded using the same color key as above.

 <img src="figure/calculate_PCA.png" title="plot of chunk calculate_PCA" alt="plot of chunk calculate_PCA" width="800px" style="display: block; margin: auto;" />

-In the second plot the color coding represents the two batches.
+In the second plot the color coding represents the two batches (red = batch1; cyan = batch 2).
 A second run of induced nociceptor samples were run in the second batch.
+Here, we see that while the data clusters well into three cell populations in the first and second principal components - the batches are evident in PC3.

 <img src="figure/calculate_PCA2.png" title="plot of chunk calculate_PCA2" alt="plot of chunk calculate_PCA2" width="800px" style="display: block; margin: auto;" />

 ## Differential expression analysis
-Here, we applied [limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) to the data and used a linear modeling approach to identify gene expression changes between the different cell populations.
+We applied [limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) to the data and used a linear modeling approach to identify gene expression changes between the different cell populations.
 Both cell type and Batch were included in the model and we looked at contrasts between the different cell types.

 ```r